semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ### Sizes

-- Minimum Venn chart size is **180px \* 180px**.
+- Minimum Venn chart size is **180px * 180px**.
-- Maximum Venn chart size is **300px \* 300px**.
+- Maximum Venn chart size is **300px * 300px**.

 > It isn’t recommended to make Venn charts smaller or larger than these values, because in the first case, the intersection area may be very small and, consequently, invisible.
-In the second case, you should not "enlarge" the report with an unnecessarily large chart.
+In the second case, you shouldn't "enlarge" the report with an unnecessarily large chart.

 |                                                     | Appearance example                         |
 | --------------------------------------------------- | ------------------------------------------ |